A message

 Entries close

-Finalists announced in the Melbourne Prize for Music 2025 / voting opens in Civic Choice Award 2025
+Finalists announced / voting opens for Civic Choice Award 2026

 Winners in all categories announced